ajvetturini/phase-field-models/README.md

 Overall, this library has a focus on grid-based phase field modelling for self-assembly based systems, whereas other phase field model implementations (e.g., such as [JAX-AM](https://github.com/tianjuxue/jax-am)) focus on looking at grain development for additive manufacturing where the mesh quality is of greater importance.

 Finally, these are lengthy simulations if you do not have a hardware accelerator (i.e., GPU / TPU).
-This jax-based version should still run on a CPU and allow you to still simulate more simple energy functionals (i.e., Landau).
-Generally, the JAX-based implementation is faster than a CPU-based C++ implementation (but raw CUDA is much faster on GPU / TPU).
+This jax-based version can still run on a CPU and allow you to still simulate more simple energy functionals (i.e., Landau).
+Generally, the performance of the JAX-based implementation on CPU is comparable to the CPU-based C++ implementation.
+The JAX-based implementation on a hardware accelerator is much more performant than CPU, but less performant than a CUDA-based implementation.
 JAX is accessible on any type of computer (Windows, Mac, Linux) but Linux is preferred for easiest access to hardware acceleration.
 For more information, see [here (https://docs.jax.dev/en/latest/).

 # Implementation Details